pkivolowitz/asm_book/section_1/regs/ldr.md

 The `cbz` and `cbnz` instructions exist because testing against zero is so common.

+Our choice of naming a temporary label `99` is a matter of personal *style*.
+We use `99` to indicate from where a function is going to exit.
+This is an aid to remembering and understanding the code.

-This instruction is the same as:
+The `cbz` instruction is the same as:

 ```asm
         cmp    x0, xzr
         beq    99f
 ```

-We did not choose the value 99 at random.
-This line was written at a time when we did not yet know what other temporary labels we might be needing.
-99 is a large number that we would be unlikely to run into with other temporary labels.
-You might establish the habit of using a value like 99 to be your favorite value for the last label in a function.

 `Line 14` implements `line 18` of the `C` code.
+It ensures we will handle being passed a null pointer as input.
+This is an example of **defensive programming**.
+Without this check, we would crash if handed a null pointer.
+Crashing is what experts call **Bad**.

 The closing brace found on `line 30` of the `C` code is implemented on `line 30` of the assembly language code.
 A coincidence, surely.

 `Line 15` establishes the oldest age found so far as being 0.
+It makes use of the `wzr` zero register.
+We use `w` because the destination is `w` register.

 `Line 16` copies the base address of the array to `x3` from `x0`.
 The value arrives in `x0` because it is the first parameter to the function.
 It must be an `x` register because it is a pointer.
-We need a pointer to march through the array. `x0` serves double duty as holding the first parameter but also as the place where function return values are found.
+We need a pointer to march through the array. `x0` serves double duty as holding the first parameter but also is the place where function return values are found.

 We copy `x0` out to `x3` so that we can use `x0` to store a pointer to the array element representing the oldest person found so far.
 If we iterated over the array using `x0`, we would still a) need another `x` register to hold the pointer to the oldest person so far and b) have to copy this register to `x0` before we return anyway.
 Doing the marching through the array is a register *other* than `x0` saves us one instruction.

 `Line 17` initializes `x0` after we've preserved its original value in `x3`.

 `Line 18` puts the value of 24 into `w5`.
 This register is used for scratch or intermediate calculation purposes.
 We're setting up the calculation which ends with the pointer to just beyond the end of the array.
 The size of the `struct Person` is 24 bytes (not 20).
-We considered allowing the assembler to compute this for us but chose instead of hard code the value.
+We considered allowing the assembler to compute this for us but chose instead to hard code the value.

+There's the beginning of a lesson here.
+Notice that the apparent length of `Person` is 20 bytes, being two pointers plus an int.
+But the actual length is 24 bytes.
+This is because the natural alignment of data is at addresses which are multiples of their width.
+The first data member of the struct is a pointer (8 bytes).
+Therefore, the alignment of the struct must be a multiple of 8.
+Four wasted bytes are added to the `struct` to make its length come out as a multiple of 8.

 `Line 19` is a mouthful.
 The mnemonic `smaddl` means *signed multiply add long*.
 Here is the instruction: